Can real-time technology redefine the future of construction effluent monitoring?

 Can we do better?

-Here, at Flowlink Environmental, we believe we CAN, and this is what we strive to accomplish with our real-time monitoring and control solutions.
+Here, at Flowlink Environmental, we believe we CAN, and this is what we strive to achieve with our real-time monitoring and control solutions.

 A real-time water quality monitor, also sometimes called a continuous water quality monitor or an automated in-line water quality analyzer, is a device that automatically measures water quality with the sufficiently small time interval between the repeated measurements.
 Real-time monitors can be equipped with different online sensors to measure various chemical and physical properties of water, such as pH, turbidity, temperature, dissolved oxygen concentration, conductivity, etc. Rapidly improving online sensor technology has the ability to drastically broaden the horizons for real-time water quality monitoring and create useful and exciting new applications of this technology.

-Operation of a real-time monitoring system in combination with telemetry and data processing software can provide a nearly continuous record of water quality.
-Flowlink intelligent software not only records and logs water quality data: it instantaneously reacts to the changes in water quality and power or network loss.
-At the same time users get access to the useful insights about performance of the water treatment systems in real-time.
+Operation of a real-time monitoring system with discharge shutoff functionality combined with telemetry and cloud-based software can provide a nearly continuous record of water quality and other parameters.
+Flowlink intelligent software not only records, logs and displays water quality data as real-time graphs: it instantaneously reacts to the changes in water quality and power or network loss and automatically calculates chemical load in the discharged water and other useful metrics.
+As a result, users get access to a number of useful insights about performance of the water treatment systems in real-time which enables proactive decision making and prevention-based approach.

 Interested in working with Flowlink?

 If you are interested in trying out one of our systems on your project, please get in touch!
-We would love to demonstrate to you the value of our technology in real life and prove that we can really do it better!
+We would welcome an opportunity to demonstrate the value of our technology in real life to you and show you how we can do it better!